Christmas Lights and Events in Hutchinson, Kansas, 2017

 Hutchinson Community College has a Merry Christmas sign and star atop Lockman Hall, visible along the east side of North Plum Street just north of East 11th Ave.
 If you're lucky enough to have snow, you can have some fun photographing this as there's an electronic message sign just out of frame that lends various colors to the snow.
 I opted for a moment with deep blue.

 The First Presbyterian Church at 201 East Sherman has star patterns made of lights atop its tower.
-I have not seen it lit yet in 2017.

 The city of South Hutchinson uses colored spotlights on some of its trees.